Elisecroft/js-tdd-intro/README.md

-# An introducton to TDD in JavaScript
+# An introduction to TDD in JavaScript

 All is in title.
 This repo contains 3 simple and all tests, and was made by following th Test Driving Development method.
 I use [Mocha](https://mochajs.org/) to make the test.